 Statistics Canada relies on many groups and individuals to carry out virtually all its programs.
 Consultation and advice is provided by:

-- The National Statistics Council
+- Canadian Statistics Advisory Council

 - Professional advisory committees

 - Bilateral relationships with federal departments